What is document imaging?

 Microsoft Office Document Imaging actually has two components — a scanning component and an imaging component — listed separately in the Windows Start menu as Microsoft Office Document Scanning and Microsoft Office Document Imaging.

-The first component controls the scanning of documents into your computer by using any installed scanner.
-This is done by using scanning presets, which control your scanner by using settings that are optimized for specific purposes.
-For example, the Black and white scanning preset is ideal when scanning pages of text for OCR, while the Color scanning preset is best for scanning full-color pictures or artwork.
-Also, OCR is automatically performed by default on text documents immediately after scanning, and you can easily scan multiple pages into a single file.
+The scanning component allows you to scan documents and make them available on your computer by using any installed scanner.
+This component provides scanning presets that control your scanner by using settings that are optimized for specific purposes.
+For example, the Black and white scanning preset will give you the best OCR results when scanning pages of text, while the Color scanning preset is best for scanning full-color pictures or artwork.
+OCR is automatically performed on text documents immediately after scanning, and you can easily scan multiple pages into a single file.

-The second component makes it easy to view scanned documents on the screen, rearrange multi-page documents, select and manipulate recognized text, annotate scanned documents and electronic faxes, and send documents to others by e-mail or fax.
+The imaging component makes it easy to view scanned documents on the screen, rearrange multi-page documents, select and manipulate recognized text, annotate scanned documents and online faxes, and send documents to others by e-mail or fax.